TatsuUkraine/dart_environment_config/README.md

     - some:package

   extensions:
-    dev: # can be any value here
+    dev: # your extension name
       fields:
         first_key:
           default: some value